hds-sandbox/bulk_RNAseq_course/develop/07_exploratory_analysis.md

 <img src="./img/07_exploratory_analysis/sample_qc.png" style="display: block; margin: auto;" />

 These unsupervised clustering methods are run using **log2 transformed normalized counts**.
-The log2 transformation **improves the distances/clustering for visualization**.
-Instead of using an ordinary log2 transform, we will be using **regularized log transform** (rlog), to avoid any bias from the abundance of low-count genes; Note1 below explains this in more detail.
+The log2 transformation **improves the sample distances for clustering visualization**, i.e., it reduces the impact of large outlier counts.
+Instead of using a classical log2 transform, we will be using the **regularized log transform** (rlog).
+This type of transformation helps to avoid any bias from the abundance of low-count genes; Note1 below explains this in more detail.

 <img src="./img/07_exploratory_analysis/rlog_transformation_new.png" style="display: block; margin: auto;" />